Yuliang-Zou/FreeFoodCalendar/README.md

 4. Algorithm testing
     * Go to test_algorithm/
     * run `python train.py`
-        * Use all the data to pre-train the classifiers used in the pipeline, stored in .pkl files.
+        * Use all the data to pre-train the classifiers used in the pipeline, stored in .pkl and .npy files.
+        * You can put your own training data to train different classifiers.
     * run `python test.py`
         * Test and compare the performance of different methods, using leave-one-out strategy and 80/20 train/test split
     * Result